katiehuangx/8-Week-SQL-Challenge/README.md

 View the case study [here](https://8weeksqlchallenge.com/case-study-2/).

-View my solutions here.
-(To add link here)
+View my solutions here and on [Medium](https://katiehuangx.medium.com/8-week-sql-challenge-case-study-2-pizza-runner-ba32f0a6f9fb?sk=5463dad7c9b0b1ba83d570f09e1fce90).

 #### Business Task:
 Danny is expanding his new Pizza Empire and at the same time, he wants to Uberize it, so Pizza Runner was launched!